jhnbyrn/951-KLR-PAGES/dme_ignition_timing_calculation_overview.md

 * the FQS part only uses bit 2.
 In other words, only FQS positions from 4-7 are relevant for timing, and they all result in the same change of -4 quarter teeth, that is -2.72 degrees.
 Also this is only applied above 1600rpm, and for part throttle, its only done if load > 80, which is approximately half of the maximum load.
 * there's an air temperature correction map, which is Map 13, but on the Turbo image, all values are set to 20 (zero).
 The 944NA image actually does pull a few quarter teeth starting around 31C - it's worth noting that this version of the car doesn't have knock control.
 * in temperature correction maps, the cat/o2 equipped cars have a peculiar dip in timing that bottoms out around 16C that the RoW cars don't have.
 This appears to be a cat warm-up strategy.
+Later ignition means more heat is retained in the exhaust.

 Some map visualizations are always useful for context.
-Here are the O2/cat vs other maps for temperature based timing correction.
+Here are the O2/cat vs RoW maps for temperature based timing correction.

 Idle: